Arizona Pickleball Taxes? What You Need to Know

 According to the Goldwater Institute, a public policy research organization, the proposed tax hikes violate the state’s constitution.
 The organization claims Arizona laws don’t allow “any new taxes or tax increases on ‘services’....including hospitality businesses.”

-The institute sent a letter to the Mayor and town council members voicing those concerns.
+Late last year, the institute filed a lawsuit against the town voicing those concerns.
 The Town of Gilbert provided a statement to a local news outlet, defending the legality of the sales tax increases, and reiterating that the taxes would support “critical infrastructure needs.”

-That kind of blowback might be why some other communities are enacting so-called “pickleball taxes” for players to use public parks, rather than proposing infrastructure tax hikes for all.
+This kind of blowback might be why some other communities are enacting so-called “pickleball taxes” on players who use public parks.
+Rather than proposing infrastructure tax hikes for all, is a "pay to play" system less controversial?

 Do people pay to play pickleball?